This family-favorite recipe for coffee cake is filled with blueberries and fresh nutmeg, then topped with a crumbly coating.

 - In a large bowl, combine flour, sugar, baking powder, and nutmeg.
 Using a fork, cut in butter until the size of small peas.

 - Pour buttermilk mixture into dry ingredients and stir until blended.
-Gently fold in blueberries.
+Gently fold in blueberries and pour into prepared pan.

 - In a small bowl, combine all topping ingredients.
 Pour topping evenly over coffee cake.